Netflix's collapse is a warning sign for stocks – KION546

 Shares of Netflix are imploding after the company reported its first quarterly loss of subscribers in more than a decade, far underperforming expectations and worrying investors that had been betting that a handful of big tech companies would continue to grow at a rapid clip.

-What’s happening: Netflix’s stock is down 28% in premarket trading on Wednesday.
-If shares plunge that much when the market opens, more than $40 billion would be wiped off the value of the company.
+What’s happening: Netflix’s stock dropped 30% when the market opened on Wednesday, instantly wiping more than $45 billion off the value of the company.

 Netflix said it shed 200,000 subscribers in the first three months of the year, when it had been expecting to add 2.5 million.